fbef0102/Sourcemod-Plugins/sm_translator/readme.md

 * <details><summary>How does it work?</summary>

     * Display menu when new player joins server
-        * -> Choose "Yes, translate my words to other player"
+        * Choose "Yes, translate my words to other player" -> Your chat messages will be translated into other player
+    * If player A's Steam language is set to **Russian** and the server language is **English**, when player A types text in the chatbox
-        * -> Your chat messages will be translated into other player
+        * Text will be translated into the server language (**English**), only player A can see.
+        * If player B's Steam language is set to **French**, player B will see French text.
+        * If player C's Steam language is set to **Japanese**, player C will see Japanese text.
+        * If player D's Steam language is set to **Russian**, player D will not see the translation (unless player A's text is not Russian).
     * Your words will be
         * Translated into server language (English), only you will see
-        * Translated into other player depends on their steam language (Chinese, Russian...)
+        * Translated into other players depends on their steam platform language (Chinese, Russian...)
-    * You can define the server language on ```addons/sourcemod/configs/core.cfg```
+    * You can check the server language on ```addons/sourcemod/configs/core.cfg``` (Do not modify)
         ```
         "ServerLang"    "en"
         ```

+    * Note
-    * The translation is using Google Translation API
+        * The translation is using Google Translation API, it will auto detect your language
         * May not working if Google is blocked in your Country/Region
+        * Google may detect wrong language
-        * If sourcemod does not support your language, you will only see the english, check ```addons/sourcemod/configs/languages.cfg```
+        * If sourcemod does not support your language, you will only see the english
+            * check ```addons/sourcemod/configs/languages.cfg```
 </details>

 * Require | 必要安裝